Learn the hottest tips and tricks on how to be stylish on a budget, save money on clothes and make your outfits look expensive!

 Follow the steps below to become a Fashion Queen who doesn’t spend a fortune!

 Firstly, go through ALL of your clothes.
-Yes, I mean the ones in your wardrobe, in your spare wardrobe, in your loft and in your garage!
+Yes, I mean the ones in your wardrobe, in your spare wardrobe, in your loft, and your garage!

 Identify the items that you are not likely to wear (because you don’t like them anymore and you just simply wouldn’t buy them again, or they no longer fit you) and clear out your wardrobe.

-To protect our precious planet, don’t throw away any unwanted clothing as they can be sold, donated or recycled.
+To protect our precious planet, don’t throw away any unwanted clothing, as it can be sold, donated, or recycled.

-You will get less money for your items at a car boot sale than if you sold them online, but you will be able to get rid of a large amount of clothes in one go.
+You will get less money for your items at a car boot sale than if you sold them online, but you will be able to get rid of more clothes in one go.